Hisham I of Córdoba: Death and assessment

 Hisham died in 796 C.E. at the age of forty, after a rule of eight years.
-He was a prototype of Umar II, and strove to establish the Islamic way of life, living simply and avoiding ostentation.
+He was a similar to Umar II, and strove to establish the Islamic way of life, living simply and avoiding ostentation.
 He was a God-fearing man and was known for his impartial justice and sound administration.
 After his death, 'Abd Allah returned from exile and claimed Valencia and Suleiman claimed Tangiers against Hisham's son, al-Hakam I.